theashiot/conman/README.md

 # conman
-let's see if GH Actions work
+let's see if GH Actions work, now.